Picture This

 - Deflection of joints -after the pipe is homed

 Anyone who has searched for a leak will attest to the importance of proper installation.
-There is an extremely good chance that the most common installation, regardless of the pipe material, is improper tightening/torque of MJ bolts.
+Regardless of the pipe material, improper tightening/torque of MJ bolts is extremely likely to be the most common installation issue.

 ANSI/AWWA C600 Installation Guide for Ductile-Iron Mains and Their Appurtenances.